kishore-ganesh/NESEmulator/README.md

 It has specs that some may consider primitive in our times, with a paltry 2KB of RAM and a 1.79 Mhz 6502 CPU.
 It was a beast in its own age, however, with its custom Picture Processing Unit being one of the foremost 2D picture processors of that age.

+This project would not have been possible without the incredible reverse engineering knowledge on the Interwebs, particularly Nesdev, which proved to be an invaluable resource.
 ## Screenshots

 ![](Screenshots/nes_smb.gif)